Guest: Kayla Tulane – Thanks Kayla for sharing your stories!

 My suggestion is either a cross body bag or small backpack so you can swing those arms and keep pace with New Yorkers’ walking speed.

 It’s going to be cold, but you don’t want to look like this:

 You can’t go wrong with a classic peacoat to pair with your hat and scarf.
 You’ll feel like a quintessential New Yorker in Winter.
 Get something that will dress up your park play-clothes, and only enhance your nicer dress for those Broadway shows.

 Note: Be sure it’s actually warm, and you can fit a comfy sweater underneath.
 Things your mom always told you, but are actually useful!

 Those are the bare essentials in our Winter New York Packing List.
 Now I won’t tell you what clothes to wear under all of these recommended items; That’s entirely up to you and the activities you’ve planned.
 My overall New York aesthetic tends to be functionally cute.
 You can never go wrong with leggings and an oversized sweater!
-Be sure to go on as many free walking tours, take a ton of pictures, and live in the moment.
-Check out some of our other guides to see what to do when you get here!
+Be sure to go on as many walking tours as you can, take a ton of pictures, and live in the moment.
+Check out some of our other guides (Read: How to navigate the NYC Subway) to see what to do when you get here!

 Whether you’ve accidentally wandered too far north in Central Park, or live in the city and are just looking for new places to satisfy your sweet tooth, the Upper West Side (UWS) is a land of cute bakeries, shops, and adventures.